dhminch/MinchList/README.md

 - *Darknet Diaries* - Only stories, but you can learn something from a good story!
 - *Security Weekly* (and other shows on the network) - Good discussions, but frequently overly raunchy and off-topic.

-- *Security Now* - Accessible to the less technical, but also frequently wrong, with annoying ads.
+In my opinion, you should avoid *Security Now*.
+While it is more accessible to newcomers, the hosts are frequently wrong and it is hard to know that they're wrong unless you have more experience.

 ### National Security